Terms of Service

 5. Fees and Payments

-Holdyn uses a transparent, geography-based fee model for protected transactions:
+Holdyn uses a transparent two-tier fee model for protected transactions:

-- When Charged: The Protected Transaction fee is charged when funds are first secured.
+• When Charged: The Protected Transaction Fee is charged when funds are first secured.
 For single-stage transactions and ‘fund all upfront’ deals, this is once at funding.
 For multi-stage transactions using ‘fund per payment’ (and recurring transactions using ‘per payment event’ funding), the fee applies to each tranche as it is secured.
-In all cases, fees already charged are non-refundable

 All payment processing is handled securely through Stripe with bank-grade security.
 For detailed pricing information, please visit our Pricing page.